anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-11-1a-auto-dq-completeness.md

 **Dataplex data quality task** (Generally Available) offers a highly customizable experience to manage your own rule repository and customize execution and results, using Dataplex for managed / serverless execution.
 Dataplex data quality task uses an open source component, CloudDQ, that can also open up choices for customers who want to enhance the code to their needs.

-The focus of this lab module is Auto data quality.
+The focus of this lab module is Auto data quality - completeness checks.

 ### Prerequisites